vmware/singleton/content/en/docs/overview/singleton-sdk/Angular Client Introduction/i18n-service.md

 ##### **getSupportedRegions**

-Get the supported regions from VIP service, the supported region list should be unified in all products.
+Get the supported regions from singleton service, the supported region list should be unified in all products.

 ```
 getSupportedRegions(languageTag: string): Promise<regionsList>;